 The magnificent volcano of Santa Ana is one of the top must see places in El Salvador.
 It is also in top five on my list of most amazing nature wonders, I have seen so far.
 Though, the landscape of the whole country is geologically interesting, with wonderful sandy warm pacific coast beaches and islands, the volcano will probably turn as the highlight of your trip.
 In this quick guide I will tell you how to rich the area yourself in nice and easy way, and why it is better not to take an organized tour.

 The Volcano, also named Ilamatepec (from Spanish), at 2,381 meters above the sea level holds the title of the highest in El Salvador.
 It’s located west of Coatepeque Caldera.
-It is an active one, so please just in case, do check before if its open to the public view and possible to hike.
-Thought, it is very unlikely not to be able to trek it, the volcano got the history of violent eruptions.
+Because it is an active one please, just in case, do check before planned arrival if its open to the public view and possible to hike.
+Thought, it is very unlikely not to be able to trek it, the volcano got the history of a violent eruptions.
 The last one, in October 2005, killed at least two people, injuring several others.
-It’s been reported that during the eruption volcano spat rocks for over 1.5 km that were the the size of a car.
-Before 2005, its known that the last big one happened in 1904, so obviously not so often, but you never know.
+It’s been reported that during the activity volcano spat rocks for over 1.5 km, and some of them were the the size of a car.
+Before 2005, its known that the last big one happened in 1904, so obviously not so often, but yet still possible.

 So why do I say its better to do it by yourself?